 Who will be at the hearing?

 - the Member(s)

 There might also be:

-- your representative, such as a lawyer or other professional person
+- your representative, such as a lawyer or other professional person, if you have one

-- a support person such as a friend or family member
+- a support person such as a friend or family member, if you have one

 - any witnesses that you or any other party have asked to give evidence (we do not expect it will be necessary to call witnesses in many cases).

 - their title (e.g. Deputy President, Senior Member, or Member)

 - name (e.g. Ms. Smith), or

 - a combination of both (e.g. Senior Member Smith).